CCNY-Analytics-and-Quant/DA-Business-Analytics-2023/README.md

 ![Project Screenshot](https://github.com/CCNY-Analytics-and-Quant/DA-Business-Analytics-2023/blob/main/Requirements.png)

 ## Final Product
 Our final product is an interactive dashboard that represents the analysis of sample data extracted via SQL queries from a cloud server.
-This dashboard was meticulously set up by our esteemed Professor John Droescher.
+This SQL server we connected to was meticulously set up by our esteemed Professor John Droescher.

 [Full Website with Interactive Dashboard](https://jeanspizzadash-8c916a04955f.herokuapp.com)